Harassment & Discrimination Policy

 Physical conduct such as touching, assaulting, impeding or blocking movements.

 Use, publication, or distribution of sexually explicit images.

-Employees who feel that they have been subjected to discrimination or conduct of a harassing nature are required to promptly report the matter to the Head of Human Resources.
+Employees who feel they have been subjected to discrimination or conduct of a harassing nature are required to promptly report the matter to the Head of Human Resources.
 Employees who observe or become aware of discrimination or conduct of a harassing nature are also required to report the matter to the Head of Human Resources.
 All complaints will be promptly investigated.
-All complaints will be handled with sensitivity, discretion and confidentiality to the extent allowed by the circumstances and the law.
+All complaints will be handled with sensitivity, discretion, and confidentiality to the extent allowed by the circumstances and the law.

 Upon receiving a complaint, the receiving party will immediately direct an investigation.
 If the investigation confirms that discrimination or harassment has occurred, prompt and effective remedial actions will be taken.
-This may include discipline of the harasser or decision maker and other actions to remedy the effects of the discrimination or harassment and prevent further occurrences.
+This may include the discipline of the harasser or decision maker and other actions to remedy the effects of the discrimination or harassment and prevent further occurrences.

 The Family Connection Foundation will not discriminate or retaliate against any person who has filed a complaint in good faith concerning harassment or discrimination or has testified, assisted, or participated in any investigation proceeding or hearing concerning harassment.
-Employees who believe they have been retaliated against for having used this complaint procedure or participated in an investigation must promptly notify any member of the Human Resources staff so such concerns can be investigated.
+Employees who believe they have been retaliated against for having used this complaint procedure or participated in an investigation must promptly notify any Human Resources staff member so such concerns can be investigated.
 Appropriate corrective measures will be taken if allegations of retaliation are substantiated.